Ian-Blanshard/MP4-Coffee-Shop/README.md

 #### Site Admin

-The site admin is the user who is using the site to sell their products, they want a simple interface to deal with managing the e-commerce side of thier business
+The site admin is the user who is using the site to sell their products, they want a simple interface to deal with managing the e-commerce side of their business

 As a | I want to |  So that I can
 -------|-------|-------